 Implementing contracts is important because it ensures that all parties involved are on the “same page.”
 In more detail, contracts help outline clear goals, evaluation criteria, and additional terms and conditions for the services that will be provided.

-In addition, VR agencies are responsible for oversight of the operations of the federal award supported activities.
-The non-federal entity must monitor its activities under federal awards, including contracts, to assure compliance with applicable federal requirements and performance expectations are being achieved 2 CFR § 200.329(a).
+In addition, VR agencies are responsible for the oversight of the Federal award.
+The recipient must monitor its activities under Federal awards to ensure they are compliant with all requirements and meeting performance expectations: 2 CFR § 200.329(a).

 Through the use of contracts, VR agencies must relate financial data and accomplishments to performance goals and objectives of the federal award, consistent with the reporting of data on the SF-425, RSA-17, and RSA-911 reports 2 CFR § 200.329(b).